This page includes information about Discover products that are not currently available on bankrate.com and may be out of date.

 With the Discover it Cash Back card, you earn 5% cash back in bonus categories on up to $1,500 each quarter after activation.
 The bonus category changes every three months, helping you earn at gas stations, grocery stores, restaurants, Uber and Lyft, Amazon.com and more, depending on the quarter.
 On everything else, you’ll earn an unlimited 1% cash back with no activation needed.

 In order to receive 5% cash back every quarter, you need to enroll online.
 Forgetting to do so will get you a flat 1% cash back on every purchase for the remainder of the quarter.
-You can view this card’s 2019 cash back calendar here.
+You can view this card’s 2019 cash back calendar on the Discover website.

 Discover it chrome